rushi19356/Mysql-Project/README.md

-### Walmart Customer and Sales Analysis Project
+# Walmart Customer and Sales Analysis Project
-# Walmart Sales Data Analysis

 ## About